Host a Camp

 - Include tours of local manufacturing operations.

-- Administer NBT pre- and post-online surveys to camp participants.
+- Administer NBT pre- and post-camp online surveys to camp participants.

-- Submit to NBT all requested pre- and post-award materials by the established due dates (i.e., grant acceptance, marketing data, photo release, final evaluation, and financial data forms) or risk forfeiting the award.
+- Submit to NBT all requested pre- and post-camp materials by the established due dates (i.e., grant acceptance, marketing data, photo release, final evaluation, and financial data forms) or risk forfeiting the award.